cplee/kegtroller/README.md

 kegtroller
 ==========

-Arduino-based RFID/NFC kegerator controller with wi-fi and backend API integrated with paypal
+Arduino-based kegerator controller with wi-fi and backend API integrated